AlexTsikhun/it-company-task-manager/README.md

 - my task

-future work - add alternative solution (client side with JS) for completed/uncompleted tasks when in `all`, btn should be unactive add checkbox for tasks in the main task-list page (and save with js??) show selected tab in tasks placeholder to fields in forms font size btns in form greeting when not login total visitors counter title
+future work - add alternative solution (client side with JS) for completed/uncompleted tasks

+when in `all`, btn should be unactive

+add checkbox for tasks in the main task-list page (and save with js??)

+show selected tab in tasks

+placeholder to fields in forms

+font size

+btns in form

+greeting when not login

+total visitors counter

+title

+in long table or list don't scroll all page - scroll olny table or list